 The effort to get this measure on the ballot wasn’t actually being led by the hemp industry, but instead by Vicki Marble, a Republican senator from Fort Collins, who spearheaded an effort after hearing concerns from people in the hemp industry.
 She and other legislative supporters persuaded two-thirds of the 100-member state legislature to go along, which is what it takes for them to refer a measure directly onto the ballot.
 (Other lawmaker-referred measures this year include lowering the age to become a lawmaker and changing the way the state draws political lines.)

-With less than a month until ballots go out the mail, the hemp question is so under the radar that not even everyone in the hemp industry is aware of it.
+A month before ballots went out the mail, the hemp question was so under the radar that not even everyone in the hemp industry was aware of it.

 Ed Lehrburger, CEO of hemp processing company PureVision Technology in Fort Lupton who also sits on a hemp advisory committee at the Colorado Department of Agriculture, said he hadn’t heard about it.
 He worries the average voter likely hasn’t either, let alone could be able to understand what the question means in practice when filling out their ballot.
 “We’ve got to get the word out,” he said.